ioccc-src/winner/2013/morgan2/README.md

 The game is finished when no more domino can be placed and you either :
 * filled the complete grid.
-* have 8 pending dominos in the stack.
+* have 8 pending dominoes in the stack.
-* no more domino can be revealed in the stack (more than 56 dominos placed on the grid).
+* no more domino can be revealed in the stack (more than 56 dominoes placed on the grid).

 **Note** There is no real end of game detection implemented in the program,